Updated April 2023

-- Moisture-wicking hiking socks, these are optional but they will add to your foot comfort
+- Moisture-wicking hiking socks are optional but they will add to your foot comfort

 - Appropriate clothing:

-To stay the right temperature you’ll need layers that wick sweat, retain your warmth and keep the weather out.
-Your outfit may need to cover several types of weather since alpine conditions can differ from the valley.
-If part of your hike will be cold, wear a moisture-wicking t-shirt with a long-sleeved top over (your ski underlayer works great, same for the underlayer pants if it’s cold!), pants that dry quickly, a light jacket or fleece, rainproof jacket and pants, gloves, a neck gaiter and a warm hat.
+To stay at the right temperature you’ll need layers that wick sweat, retain your warmth and keep the weather out.
+Your outfit may need to cover several types of weather since alpine conditions can differ from the valley and change quickly.
+I wear a moisture-wicking t-shirt with a long-sleeved top over (your ski underlayer works great, same for the underlayer pants if it’s cold!), pants that dry quickly, a light jacket or fleece, rainproof jacket and pants, gloves, a neck gaiter and a warm hat.
 If it’s hot, add sunglasses, a sunhat and sunscreen.